-Indian Supercross Racing League Aims For Nationwide Footprint, Evaluates 15 Stadiums
+Indian Supercross Racing League aims for nationwide footprint, evaluates 15 Stadiums

-The first season of ISRL has been a spectacle of speed and skill, featuring 48 of the top Indian and international riders, across five competitive race categories, with six participating franchisee teams, cheered on by passionate crowds in three spectacular venues.
+The first season of ISRL has been a spectacle of speed and skill, featuring 48 of the top Indian and international riders, across 5 competitive race categories, with 6 participating franchisee teams, cheered on by passionate crowds in 3 spectacular venues.
+The league's first season was a resounding success, drawing enthusiastic crowds to the stadiums.

+With the Indian Supercross Racing League (ISRL) rapidly gaining popularity and attracting a larger fan base, the need for new stadiums has become imperative.
+By evaluating 15 stadiums across India, ISRL aims to extend its reach to more regions, providing fans with greater accessibility to live Supercross action.
+The influx of inquiries from athletes around the world and global brands eager to align themselves with the league speaks volumes about the growing stature of ISRL on the global stage.

 Legal Disclaimer: